 The biggest bugbear for me at the moment though is the coffee pods for our Tassimo machine (#firstworldproblems).
 I know that Nespresso machines do reusable pods that you can put your own coffee in but they don’t seem available for Tassimo yet.
 They do offer a recycling programme for pods, which is great, but there’s no drop off point near me, so the 4 pods we use at a weekend just get chucked out, which again makes me sad.
 Hopefully Tassimo pull themselves up to speed soon.

-Ok so it’s not plastic per se, but in the same way that I’m pretty keen on the whole second hand clothing game; similarly we like to do our bit for the environment with our furniture too.
+Ok so it’s not reducing single use plastics per se, but in the same way that I’m pretty keen on the whole second hand clothing game; similarly we like to do our bit for the environment with our furniture too.
 Dave and I have been together over 16 years and not once have we bought a brand new sofa.
 We’ve been very lucky to capitalise on friends or family upgrading their furniture so for the price of van hire and a case of beer, we’ve inherited second hand suites.
 In fact, just last weekend we picked up a new sofa, chair and footstool we found on Facebook Marketplace, not too far from us, and exactly the style and colour we were after.
 We hired a van, had a little trip half an hour north and are now the proud owners of some new (to us) threads.
 As you can see, I’ve put the new sofa to good use already.
 That there is a good snoozin’ sofa!

 The price benefits aside (collecting this cost us £150 in total including van hire) I really like the idea of utilising something that is in perfectly good condition, keeping it out of landfill for at least a good couple of years and decreasing the demand for brand new things.
 Honestly, the cost of something like this brand new was well over a grand.
 That’s a grand we can be sending on our next holiday, when we’re finally allowed to leave the country!

-I’m not going to lie, lockdown has hindered my crusade to save the world.
+I’m not going to lie, lockdown has hindered my crusade to save the world by reducing single use plastics.
 Particularly in the beginning, we we limiting to 1 supermarket shop a week since we had a secure delivery slot so that meant reverting back to single use plastic for things like shampoo, conditioner, body wash etc. I also completely accept that a plastic free existence doesn’t come cheap, we’re busy people with busy lives and the cheapest and most convenient option isn’t always the most ego friendly.
 It took me a while (and a lot of nagging) to get there, but I really do think that making a small change can help.
 Then you can feel smug and virtuous.
 And who doesn’t love those character traits?!